johnlpage/UniBench/reporting/report.md

 | 200 | true | 84 | 0 | 14 | 774 | 0.04 | 139 | 2 |
 | 400 | true | 86 | 0 | 23 | 936 | 0.06 | 82 | 2 |

+### Analysis

+In this scenario, each request from the client is updating a single doucment - in this case having just a single thread would have minimal contention and retries, but time would be wasted in network round trip time.

+Leaving aside very unusual scenarios where multiple updates to one documetn were sent from the client as part of a single call we are therefore looking for a balance of threads to retries to determine the maximum performance.

+Graphing these figures shows a peak around 70 threads so that shoudl be considered optimal, although it is, of course, dependent on network latency.
+Adding the index update and making each operation take slightly longer seems to push the acceptable thread count up.

+The writeConflicts column shows the number of retries representing CPU work wasted.

+Notably as well - the IOPS here is high relative to the volume written, on this case.
+We are performing many individual writes of tiny documents, each of which is forcing frequent disk flushes of the WAL but not enough to maximize the volume of data written per flush.

+### Key Takeaways

+* It is OK to have a single document being updated by multiple threads as long as this is outside a transaction, however, the maximum throughput it then limited to ~4,000 updates/s with more threads slowing this down.
+* In general avoid having hot documents unless they are really not very hot.

 ## Comparison of using UpdateOne vs. FindOneAndUpdate and upsert vs. explicit insert